TolikPylypchuk/SharpHook/docs/articles/native.md

 This article describes how to use the low-level features provided by SharpHook.

 SharpHook exposes the functions of libuiohook in the `SharpHook.Native.UioHook` class.
-The `SharpHook.Native` namespace also contains types which represent the data used by libuiohook.
+The `SharpHook.Data` namespace contains types which represent the data used by libuiohook.

 In general, you don't need to use the native methods directly.
 Instead, use the higher-level interfaces and classes provided by SharpHook.
 However, you should still read this article to know how the high-level features work under the hood.

+## Low-Level Functionality Providers

+If you want to use the low-level functionality, you don't need to use the `UioHook` class directly.
+Instead you can use interfaces in the `SharpHook.Providers` namespace.
+The methods in those interfaces are the same as in the `UioHook` class. `SharpHook.Providers.UioHookProvider` implements all of these interfaces and simply calls the corresponding methods in `UioHook`.
+This should be done to decouple your code from `UioHook` and make testing easier.

 ## Working with the Hook Itself